The Changeling Hypothesis:

-What if that experience suggests a few experiments in memory storage?
+That experience suggests a few experiments in memory storage.

 What else, after all, is a diary for?
 Why did it suddenly occur to him to take a Muggle diary to school with him the following year?
 We know that the diary ultimately had been charmed to work as a fully-functioning Pensieve — with a built-in calendar to boot!
 And it was much more portable and convenient than any old stone bowl.

 Tom did indeed “write in the diary” when he was 16.

 But we have no evidence to suggest that he actually turned it into a Horcrux before he passed it to Lucius Malfoy — in 1981.